Digital biomarkers as alternative to physical interventions

-AD is one of the 10 deadliest diseases
+AD is one of the top 10 deadliest diseases

-Patients in advanced stage of AD lose their memory, coordination and fall often.
-It is expected the number of dementia patients to be increasing as the population grow old and bigger – from 75 million to 132 million EUR in 2050.
+Patients in an advanced stage of AD lose their memory, coordination and fall often.
+It is expected the number of dementia patients to be increasing as the population grows in both size and age – from 75 million to 132 million in 2050.
 The cost globally is 512 billion EUR, which is equivalent to 1% of the entire world’s gross domestic product.

 The healthcare AI market and AD

-According to marketandmarkets.com research, AI in healthcare is expected to grow tenfold in the next 5 years or from 564 million EUR in 2016 to 6,7 billion EUR by 2022.25 Considering the fact that the population is growing and living longer AI in healthcare is more than welcome as it will save costs and could potentially solve some of the big pains of our healthcare systems.
+According to marketandmarkets.com research, AI in healthcare is expected to grow tenfold in the next 5 years or from 564 million EUR in 2016 to 6,7 billion EUR by 2022.
+Considering the fact that the population grows in both size and age, AI in healthcare is more than welcome as it will save costs and could potentially solve some of the big pains of our healthcare systems.

 The estimated costs from AD worldwide were 692 billion EUR and they are estimated to more than double in 2030 to 1,69 trillion EUR.
 Over the past years there has been a considerable increase in the investments and focus for Alzhemer’s Disease research.

 Artificial Intelligence / Machine Learning approach